All case studiesCase study · Finance & accounting

 Run this workflow yourself.

-Copy the brief below and paste it to your droid.
+Copy the brief below and paste it into Unify.
 It’ll walk you through the prerequisites, connect what it needs, and stand the workflow up with you.

 Workflow brief